Tag: Julep

 Of COURSE, we all (except Logan) did Barbie nails for the film.
 After reviewing dozens of pink polishes, I decided that I wanted to do a combo of Color Street Nail Strips and a pink polish.
 I wanted to use Formula X “Astrolady”…but it was totally dried up!
 Even OPI Nail Lacquer thinner couldn’t save her…but I had a backup plan.
 Julep “Cadance” is a similar textured pink polish, just without as much gold sparkle.
 I painted two coats of “Cadance” over Vibrant Scents Base Coat in “Island Petals”.

 The pink polish was an accent for black and white stripes and chevrons – I wanted to represent the first Barbie’s iconic swimsuit.
 There is NO WAY I could paint stripes, so I decided to use Color Street Nail strips.
-I started with plan white – “Swiss and Tell”.
+I started with plain white – “Swiss and Tell”.
 I then topped those nails with black and clear nail strips.
 I used “Between the Lines” for the stripes and “Keep Calm and Chevron” for the chevrons.
 Thank GOODNESS for nail strips!

 I hope these nails last a few more days – I absolutely LOVE them.